Inter-city rail: Australia

-On these systems, services either run as limited-stop expresses in the suburban area or as shuttles terminating where the suburban lines end.
+On these systems, services either run as limited-stop express trains in the suburban area or as shuttles terminating at the ends of the suburban lines.

-A large-scale non-electric project of four regional lines known as the Regional Fast Rail is operational in Victoria.
-Current interurban and intercity journeys outside the suburban area are often locomotive-hauled, particularly for longer distance services, due to Victoria's lack of electrification outside of Melbourne.
+A large-scale non-electric project comprising four regional lines, known as the Regional Fast Rail, is operational in Victoria.
+Current interurban and intercity journeys outside the suburban area are often locomotive-hauled, particularly for longer-distance services, due to Victoria's lack of electrification outside of Melbourne.

 New Zealand

 In New Zealand, there are currently three long-distance passenger services classed as inter-city: the Coastal Pacific, the Northern Explorer, and the TranzAlpine.
-Their slow average speed is limited by the rugged country traversed, particularly in the middle of the North Island, where the North Island Main Trunk has many sharp curves and steep gradients.
-Given these speeds, as well as the prioritization of the rail transport in New Zealand towards freight, these passenger services primarily cater the tourist market, similar to long-distance routes in Australia.
+The rugged country limits their average speed, particularly in the middle of the North Island, where the North Island Main Trunk has many sharp curves and steep gradients.
+Given these speeds and the prioritization of rail transport in New Zealand for freight, these passenger services primarily cater to the tourist market, similar to long-distance routes in Australia.

-Other current commuter passenger services include the Capital Connection, Te Huia and the Wairarapa Connection.
-A network of regional and long-distance rail passenger services until the mid-twentieth century has largely been replaced by air or bus services.
+Other current commuter passenger services include the Capital Connection, Te Huia, and the Wairarapa Connection.
+A network of regional and long-distance rail passenger services, which existed until the mid-twentieth century, has largely been replaced by air or bus services.

 South America

-A few countries of South America were once interconnected by international train services, but today they are almost non-existent, with the noticeable exceptions of Argentina and Chile.
-Most governments in the continent have favored roads and automobile transportation since the mid-20th century.
+International train services once connected a few countries in South America, but today they are almost nonexistent, with the notable exceptions of Argentina and Chile.
+Most governments on the continent have favored roads and automobile transportation since the mid-20th century.

 Argentina

-Argentina has inter-city services on a number of routes, run by Operadora Ferroviaria Sociedad del Estado.
+Argentina has intercity services on several routes, operated by Operadora Ferroviaria Sociedad del Estado.
 Trains in Argentina are experiencing a revival, since the government intends to re-establish long-distance passenger trains between major cities.